Arrow catamaran - Tony Rose

 Members put in a huge amount of time, effort and expertise to complete these works but were rewarded with a first class facility.
 Apart from minor repairs, some cladding and decking and a new fence the club remained much the same until 2000.
 Club house in 1994.
-What are all those boats with the training wheels?
 March 2000 Flood to present

 A major flood in March 2000 completely destroyed the club house.
 A huge amount of silt accumulated on the roof which subsequently collapsed.
 With the assistance of the Grafton City Council and State Government flood recovery funds a new building was constructed on the same site and is the one we use today.

 Boats and Classes